 - the same SCI format 1 which is assumed to be received in subframe will determine according to 14.1.1.4C the set of resource blocks and subframes which overlaps with for j=0, 1, …, .

 6) If the number of candidate single-subframe resources remaining in the set is smaller than , then Step 4 is repeated and Step 4 is repeated with increased by 3 dB.
+If the number of candidate single-subframe resources remaining in the set is stillbsmaller than , the number of candidate single-subframe resources remaining in the set are added to .

 7) For a candidate single-subframe resource remaining in the set, the metric is defined as the linear average of S-RSSI measured in sub-channels x+k for in the monitored subframes in Step 2 that can be expressed by for a non-negative integer j.
+If any subframe within cannot be monitored due to transmission in step 2, the subframe is not considered in S-RSSI measurement.

 8) The UE moves the candidate single-subframe resource with the smallest metric from the set to .
 This step is repeated until the number of candidate single-subframe resources in the set becomes greater than or equal to ,